01 Apr 21 Common Horse Colors, Markings, & Patterns With Pictures

 Horse Coat Pattern #3: Appaloosa Patterns

-Many people do not know that “Appaloosa” is a horse breed and not a coat color.
+Many people do not know that “Appaloosa” is a horse breed, not a coat color.
 That being said, Appaloosas do have unique patterns across their coats that can vary greatly.
 Leopard spots are dark spots covering a horse’s body.
 A blanket is an Appaloosa pattern that consists of a white splash across the horse’s rump.
 Snowflakes are perfect white circles in an otherwise dark coat.

 Not every horse with these patterns will be an Appaloosa.
 Other horse breeds that may have these patterns include Pony of the Americas and Knapstruppers.
 My own pony is a sorrel Pony of the Americas with a white blanket and snowflakes.